dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 2. Initialized on 2019-02-01 at 00Z / valid on 2019-02-01 at 06Z
 3. Initialized on 2019-02-01 at 00Z / valid on 2019-02-01 at 09Z

-You can also define :term:`LEAD_SEQ` using a special notation for many forecast leads.
+The user can also define :term:`LEAD_SEQ` using a special notation for many forecast leads.
 The notation is **begin_end_incr(b,e,i)** where b = the first lead value, e = the last lead value (inclusive), and i = the increment between leads.
 For example::